EstelleGvl/unknownhands/pages/USER_GUIDE.md

 ### Feature Questions

 **Q: Can I save my analyses?**
-A: Currently, you can export results as CSV.
+A: Currently, you can export results as CSV and visualizations as high-quality images.
 Saved analysis workspaces are planned for future release.

 **Q: Can I upload my own manuscripts?**
 A: Not directly through the website.
 Contact the team if you have data to contribute.